sency-ai/smkit-ui-ios-demo/Assessment.md

         SMKitUIModel.exitSDK()
     }

-    //When the user finish a exercise this  function will be called with the exercise data. func exerciseDidFinish(data: ExerciseData) {
+    // When the user finish a exercise this  function will be called with the exercise data. func exerciseDidFinish(data: ExerciseData) {
     }
 }